 With Ausha, you have the ability to distribute your podcast via your Ausha Website, the Ausha SmartPlayer and on listening platforms! 🚀

-In this case, we share our best practices to ensure that your own broadcasting tools provide relevant feedback on your listening statistics.
+In this case, we share our best practices to ensure that your own distribution tools provide relevant feedback on your listening statistics.

 🎬 Featuring 🎬